Chymyst/chymyst-core/docs/chymyst04.md

 # Example: Concurrent map/reduce

-It remains to see how we can use the “chemical machine” for performing various concurrent computations.
+It remains to see how we can use the chemical machine for performing various concurrent computations.
 For instance, it is perhaps not evident what kind of molecules and reactions must be defined, say, to implement a concurrent buffered queue or a concurent merge-sort algorithm.
 Another interesting application would be a concurrent GUI interaction together with some jobs in the background.
-Solving these problems via “chemistry” requires a certain paradigm shift.
+Solving these problems via chemistry requires a certain paradigm shift.
-In order to build up our “chemical” intuition, let us go through some more examples.
+In order to build up our chemical intuition, let us go through some more examples.

+Consider the problem of implementing a concurrent map/reduce operation.
-A map/reduce operation first takes an array `Array[A]` and applies a function `f : A => B` to each of the elements.
+This operation first takes an array `Array[A]` and applies a function `f : A => B` to each of the elements.
 This yields an `Array[B]` of intermediate results.
 After that, a “reduce”-like operation `reduceB : (B, B) => B`  is applied to that array, and the final result of type `B` is computed.